Diet & Weight Loss

 Bran muffins sound like a healthy breakfast option—with all that cholesterol-lowering oat bran, right?
 But the prepackaged ones found at the supermarket aren’t nearly as fresh or healthy as they claim, and they’re almost always oversized, packing in some 300 calories—about the same as a cream-filled doughnut!
 Many are also loaded with the saturated fats butter and oil, and contain upwards of 600 grams of sodium.
 Homemade is key when you’re trying to lose weight, so why not try making your own?
 While baking definitely does take more time than going to the store, you’ll reap the benefits of all your hard work spent in the kitchen.
 Looking for more breakfast inspiration?
 Here are the best and worst breakfasts to eat when trying to lose weight.

 Acai had a major health food moment, thanks to the incredibly delicious acai bowl, which is basically a super thick acai berry smoothie mixed with nuts, oatmeal, and fresh fruit.
-But not only does acai cost a lot more than other berries, it doesn't quite live up to all of its hype.
-"Acai has been touted for many benefits, including aiding in weight loss, but there is no evidence that this berry will have you shedding pounds," says Amidor.
-If you're looking for other options with similar antioxidant properties, these foods are super healthy and will give you glowing skin.
+But not only does acai cost a lot more than other berries, it doesn’t quite live up to all of its hype.
+“Acai has been touted for many benefits, including aiding in weight loss, but there is no evidence that this berry will have you shedding pounds,” says Amidor.
+Here exactly what food to buy at the supermarket to lose weight.

 Aloe juice aka aloe water has been touted as the new coconut water.
 The bulk of aloe juice is made with aloe vera gel, water, or tea, and then sweeteners and natural flavors may be added.
 While aloe vera juice supposedly has health benefits, like weight loss and anti-aging properties, none of these claims have ever been scientifically proven.
 “Although aloe vera does contain high amounts of antioxidants, it has a slightly bitter, citrus-like flavor which is very difficult to drink on its own,” says Amidor.
 “It also has diuretic properties, which if taken in large amounts, can lead to loss of potassium from your body, which is potentially dangerous.”

-Popcorn is a whole grain, so it's not unreasonable to include it on your green-light food list.
-However, even "natural" and "light" microwave popcorn is loaded with artificial ingredients, plus sodium and butter—and a ton of calories.
-This doesn't mean you have to give up all popcorn though, as air-popped popcorn is a much better alternative.
+Popcorn is a whole grain, so it’s not unreasonable to include it on your green-light food list.
+However, even “natural” and “light” microwave popcorn is loaded with artificial ingredients, plus sodium and butter—and a ton of calories.
+This doesn’t mean you have to give up all popcorn though, as air-popped popcorn is a much better alternative.
 It only contains 30 calories per cup and you can customize it to your liking.
-Here's how to make the perfect homemade microwave popcorn.
+These are the 50 things doctors wish you knew about losing weight.